-Nottingham Trent University (NTU) is one of the UK’s largest universities, with over 26,000 students studying with us, across four campuses based in Nottingham.
+Nottingham Trent University (NTU) – named UK University of the Year 2017 in the Times Higher Education Awards – is one of the UK’s largest universities, with over 26,000 students studying with us, across four unique campuses based in Nottingham.
 NTU began life as the Nottingham Government School of Design in 1843.
 Since then, we’ve expanded significantly, building a long track record of academic excellence and attracting top academic staff across multiple disciplines.

 Here at NTU, we believe that you need the right facilities and academic support to reach your potential.
 We’re ranked in the top 20 universities in the UK for our teaching quality, meaning that you’ll benefit from the best learning experience possible.
 And, since 2003, we’ve invested over £421 million to create inspiring and modern environments to live, work and play, from our award-winning Students’ Union buildings to our upgraded library facilities.
 Our students agree – a massive 93% of them would recommend studying with us.

 NTU is based in Nottingham, one of the UK’s favourite student cities.
 In fact, over 60,000 students choose to make our city their home.
 With a compact centre, bustling with shops, galleries, cinemas, sports facilities, restaurants, bars and clubs, there’s plenty to keep you occupied outside of lectures.
 Nottingham ranks as one of the top cost-effective student cities in the UK, according to the Student Living Index 2016, which means your pennies could stretch that bit further.